ADX Crude Oil Technical Analysis & ADX Trading Signals

 A value of above 20 confirms a buy or sell oil signal & indicates a new oil trend is emerging.

-ADX combined with DMI Crude Oil Trading Indicator
+ADX combined with DMI Technical Indicator

 Since the ADX alone is a directionless indicator it is combined with the DMI index to determine the direction of the crude oil.